 Faculty of Agriculture & Forestry

 The Faculty of Agriculture was established in 1977 offering a Bachelor of Science (B.Sc.) in Agriculture.
 A Diploma in Forestry was introduced in 1987 and the B.Sc. in Forestry in 1996.
 The Forestry Unit was initially under the Office of the Vice-Chancellor and was placed under the Faculty of Agriculture in November 1989.
 The curricula for both the Diploma and the B.Sc. in Forestry were extensively revised in September 2016.
-Very shortly it is expected that the Faculty will offer a M.Sc. in Agriculture.
+The Faculty now offers a M.Sc. in Agro-Technology and Business.

 The Faculty of Agriculture was renamed the Faculty of Agriculture and Forestry in September, 2002.
 Simultaneously, the Forestry Unit was upgraded to the Department of Forestry.
 To improve the quality of forestry education in Guyana, the UK Department for International Development provided funding through the Guyana Forestry Commission Support Project for a building for the Department of Forestry.
 This building was officially opened and handed over to the Faculty on October 25, 2002.